UNO-Babb/Lab7/README.md

 Which prime, below one-million, can be written as the sum of the most consecutive primes?

 ---
-### Testing your code
+## Testing your code
 You may not actually know that your code works until you fully test what you have written.
 It is often a good idea to get someone else to run your program, they may do something you had not anticipated which could show you a possible flaw or at least a design issue.

-### End of class
+## End of class
-Use Atom Git window to stage changes and push.
-If you are not done, you will still want to push changes so you can continue to work on this later.
+In Repl.it, you will find the share link to your code.
+That is what gets submitted to Canvas.